cysouw/diathesis/text/c07_reflexive.md

 ### [ NAL | –NL ] Reflexive anticausative+location {#sec:reflexive-anticausative-location}

-Some (but not all) verbs with a resultative alternation ([@sec:prepositions-transitive-location-as-result]), like *ziehen* 'to pull' [@next a,b] allow for a reflexive anticausative [@next c].
+Some (but not all) verbs with a caused-motion alternation ([@sec:prepositions-transitive-location-as-result]), like *ziehen* 'to pull' [@next a,b] allow for a reflexive anticausative [@next c].
 This results in an accusative reflexive pronoun with an obligatory locational phrase.
 Leaving out the location is ungrammatical [@next d].

 ::: ex
 a.
 Der Bauer hat den Pflug gezogen.